-In general, the concept of financial assistance refers to the situation where a company provides financial support such as gift, loan, guarantee, exemption from obligations, etc., to a person who has acquired or is to acquire that company's shares or bonds ("investor").
-So far, financial assistance is not definitely prohibited in the PRC Company Law.
-However, according to relevant regulations, public company stock issuers and public or private corporate bond issuers are prohibited from using their own resources to provide any form of financial assistance to their investors.
-For example, Article 38 of the Administrative Measures on Issuance and Trading of Corporate Bonds, which was promulgated by China Securities Regulatory Commission and became effective on January 15, 2015, provides that issuers and underwriters shall not provide financial assistance to investors participating in subscription directly or through any other stakeholders.
+In general, the concept of financial assistance refers to the situation where a company provides such financial support as gift, loan, guarantee, or exemption from obligations to a person who has acquired or is to acquire that company's shares or bonds ("investor").
+In accordance with Article 163 of the newly amended PRC Company Law (effective as of July 1st, 2024), except for implementation of an employee stock incentive plan, a company shall not provide gifts, loans, guarantees or other financial assistance for investors to acquire shares of the company and its parent company, unless it is approved, for the benefit of the company, by the company's shareholders' meeting or its board of directors upon a resolution by two-thirds or more of all directors made in accordance with the company's articles of association or authorization of the shareholders' meeting, and the total cumulative amount of financial assistance shall not exceed 10% of the company's total issued share capital.
+Article 163 also provides that, in case of violations of the aforesaid requirements that result in losses to the company, the responsible directors, supervisors, and senior management shall be held liable for such losses.
+Public company stock issuers and public or private corporate bond issuers are prohibited from using their own resources to provide any form of financial assistance to their investors.
+For example, Article 45 of the Administrative Measures on Issuance and Trading of Corporate Bonds, which was amended by CSRC and became effective on October 20, 2023, provides that the issuer and its controlling shareholders, actual controller, directors, supervisors, senior management and the underwriter shall not provide financial assistance to investors participating in subscription directly or through any other stakeholders.
 The reason for this provision is that if investors are "lured" to subscribe for the bonds with other financial interests, the coupon rate cannot accurately reflect the risk and value of the bonds, which will disrupt the free market, and it is unfair to other small or individual investors who do not have access to these "lures".